fleschutz/PowerShell/Docs/pull-repo.md

-## pull-repo.ps1 - Pulls updates for a Git repository (including submodules)
+## pull-repo.ps1 - Pulls updates for a Git repository

 This script pulls updates for a local Git repository (including submodules).